gitforwork2/gitforwork.github.io/_posts/2016-12-18-h4-ead-ssn-application-faq.md

 You will need your SSN application form, Passport, ID Proof, EAD card, and a print-out of your I-94 from the CBP website.
 And follow the [procedure described on the SSA site](http://www.ssa.gov/ssnumber/).

+### How long does it take to get the SSN?
+It may take anywhere between 1-4 weeks.

 ### When filling the form, what do you select for the question 5, Legal Alien allowed to work vs Other?
 If you are in H4 EAD status, choose Legal alien allowed to work